rzshrote/pybrops/docs/_sources/standard_usage/population_genetics/genotype_matrices.rst.txt

 Summary of Genotype Matrix Classes
 ==================================

 Genotype matrix classes in PyBrOpS are found in the ``pybrops.popgen.gmat`` module.
-Contained in this moduel are several ``GenotypeMatrix`` class type definitions which are summarized in the table below.
+Contained in this module are several ``GenotypeMatrix`` class type definitions which are summarized in the table below.

 .. list-table:: Summary of genotype matrix classes in the ``pybrops.popgen.gmat`` module
     :widths: 25 15 50